 Celebrating impact from our Health Data Research Hubs

-Since the Hubs were set up in 2019, they have developed a long way.
-Here, we look at see how they’ve evolved and how they’re enabling impactful research in a safe and secure way.
+Since the Hubs were set up in 2019 as part of the Digital Innovation Hubs Programme, they have developed a long way.
+Here, we look back to see how they’ve evolved and how they’re enabling impactful research in a safe and secure way.

 May 2019, competition opens for Digital Innovation Hubs

-Health Data Research UK, in partnership with UK government, launch a £22million competition to create centres of excellence to pioneer the use of health data for research and innovation.
+Health Data Research UK, in partnership with the UK government, launch a £22million competition to create centres of excellence to pioneer the use of health data for research and innovation.
+Part of the Digital Innovation Hub Programme.

 October 2019, seven new research Digital Innovation Hubs announced